walshbr/introduction-to-text-analysis/cyborg_readers/computer_reading.md

 "This is a sentence" ≠ "This" "is" "a" "sentence"

 A computer would not recognize these two terms as being equal.
 The left side, after all, contains spaces, and the right side contains a series of smaller strings.
 Annoying?
 Maybe.
 But also useful!
 After all, we are rarely interested in whole sentences.
 We commonly refer to individual words as **tokens**, and the process of breaking sentences into words then becomes called **tokenization**.
 If sentences are broken up into words, we might care also about breaking documents into sentences first.
 We have a name for that too: **segmentation**.

+"But wait," you say, "computers care about capitalization.
+So if I tokenize a text and try to compare 'word' and 'Word' it will think they are entirely different things!"

+Good catch!
+You're right, those differences in capitalization often aren't meaningful.
+It is a fairly common practice to lowercase all the words after you tokenize them.
+This process is often called **normalizing** the data, since we are smoothing out inconsistencies that might get in the way of our research questions.

 tokens and types